OguzhanUmutlu/math-lang/README.md

 - e
 - π or pi
 - φ or phi = (1+sqrt(5))/2
-- ε or epsilon = Built in extremely small value close to 0 and positive.
-Also can be used like: 2^+, 2^-
+- ε or epsilon = Built in small value close to 0 and positive.
+Also, this can be used like: 2^+, 2^-
 - inf = A variable that represents infinity

 ### Functions